 This article will tell you more about how I got involved in 3D printing and how it influences my artistic practice.

-To read the posts I’ve been making for years about my adventures with 3D printing, choose your subject and click below, or just search.
+To read about my adventures with 3D printing, choose your post below and click, or just search.

 Artist Kevin Caron shows how he added light to his 3D printers.